 Each of these cards has its own earning potential, benefits, and perks.
 To learn more about which card may be the best fit for you, check out our comparison of United credit cards.

-Second, United is one of the Chase Ultimate Rewards transfer partners, which means that you can transfer points at a 1:1 ratio (and most transfers are immediate).
+Second, United is one of Chase Ultimate Rewards transfer partners, which means you can transfer points at a 1:1 ratio (and most transfers are immediate).
 Third, earn miles by flying on United or one of its partner airlines.
 Finally, you can earn more miles by shopping, dining, or booking travel through United.

 You can get details about all of these options and more in our complete guide to United Mileage Plus.